Format & Quality

 • b: number of changes of chrominance samples (Cr, Cb) between first and second row of J pixels.

-Sometimes, a very subtle color difference can be identified when comparing the original JPEG and the subsampled JPEG.
-If you have images which display visual differences due to chroma subsampling, you can change the 'subsampling' option.
-The available settings are 4:4:4, 4:2:2 and 4:2:0, where 4:4:4 has no subsampling and 4:2:2 has some subsampling:
+Sometimes, subtle color differences can be seen when comparing the original JPEG and the subsampled JPEG.
+If you have images which display visual differences due to chroma subsampling, you can change the subsampling option.
+The options are 4:4:4, 4:2:2 and 4:2:0, where 4:4:4 has no subsampling and 4:2:2 has some subsampling:

 https://demo.sirv.com/look.jpg?subsampling=4:2:2